Drug Pricing Expert Witness

 Can be used to group pharmaceutically equivalent products together

-One drug can have multiple GCNs depending on product’s available strength, forms, and route of administration.
+One drug can have multiple GCNs depending on the product’s available strength, forms, and route of administration.

 Same across all manufacturers, package size, and brand/generic products.